Most of these “special elite competition professional gaming wires” are just the standard alloys which have been rebranded and quadrupled in price.

 - And if you want temperature control, either a TCR value, or a list of factors for different temperatures (the more the merrier)

 Submitting your wire of choice for inclusion in Steam Engine:

 The density and specific heat values are not essential to most of the calculations, so they can be approximated without breaking everything, but the resistivity absolutely needs to be bang on.
 When using temperature control, the TCR/TFR values also need to be precise.

 If you want to submit a new material for inclusion in Steam Engine, please link to a proper datasheet.
 Sales blurbs from online vape shops are usually ambiguous, inaccurate and untrustworthy.
 If I have to convert some Ω/m number into Ω mm²/m, that is another source of error that should be avoided.

 If your source of vaping wire is unable or unwilling to give you the proper specs for the wire that they sell you, maybe you should consider switching to another provider.

-If you can’t give me a reliable source for your numbers (the resistivity in particular), then I’m afraid I can’t add the wire to Steam Engine.
+If you are unable to give me a reliable source for your numbers (the resistivity in particular), then I’m afraid I won’t be able to add the wire to Steam Engine.
 The quality of the calculations is dependent on the quality of the data.
 It just feels wrong to potentially degrade the quality of the calculators by making them operate on assumptions.